-Generally, a parent may claim a child care credit if the parent pays someone to care for his or her dependent child under the age of 13.
+Generally, a parent may claim a child care credit if the parent pays someone to care for their dependent child under the age of 13.
 Enter the number of children that qualify in the Number of Children for Child Care Credit field.
 This includes children from other relationships.